LittleBlue418/Milestone2/README.md

 * **Shop - Level up attack & defence** - The shop screen has buttons to allow the player to spend gold that they have earned to level up attack and defence.
 I chose to build this in as a feature rather than have the player automatically gain experience to give the player controll over how they choose to level, and to allow them to build a stratagy based on the enemy they are fighting.
 * **Enemy visibility** - The importance of the map screen is that it gives the player a clear path to their final enemy objective.
 As part fo this i choise not to 'hide' or grey out any of the enemies.
 In this way the player can choose which enemies they wish to fight in the order they wish to fight them.
 They can look ahead to get an idea of the end goal, and they can go back and fight weaker enemies once they have leveled up if they want to 'grind' to gain gold
 * **Health Potions** - After origionally thinking about putting them into the shop as an item to purchese, I decided to instead build in a randomized loot drop after combat.
 This forces the player to think critically about which enemies they choose to fight, and also forces them to think strategically about how they choose to fight.
 They cannot simply attack each time and win the game.
 See player testing below for more details.
+* **Heroine image update** - I built in a change of image to the heroine character at certain level up thresholds.
+This allows the user to visualy see themselves growing powerful, as well as providing a small visual reward for taking the time to play through.

 ### Features Left to Implement
 * I would like to add the ability for the player to create an account, save games and return to them later on.
 * I would like to build in music for the game to help immerse the player more fully in the world of the story.
-* I would like to build in character creation, custom names etc. This would be part of creating an account.
+* I would like to build in elements of game customization, entering your own name etc. This would be part of creating an account.
 * One idea that was discussed but dropped due to time constraints was the idea of having a character chreation screen where you could choose clothing and hair colour for your character.
 Although this would have been part of the player account it was primarilly dropped as we would not have had enough time to draw the character assets.
 It is unsure whether or not this feature will ever be implimented.

 ***